Misterblue/opensim-docker/README.md

   a specified directory (default is ./bin/config).
 This directory is mounted to a directory external to the [Docker] container and based on the `OS_CONFIG`.

+In the mounted configuration directory (something like `config-standalone` in the source directory), the single INI file `Includes.ini` is read first.
+It includes the "Const" section normally found in `OpenSim.ini`, pulls in some environment variables, and then includes all necessary files.

 In the mounted configuration directory, the file `setup.sh` is run before [OpenSimulator] is started to do any setup.